microsoft/qsharp-compiler/CONTRIBUTING.md

 To format a specific file, run `dotnet fantomas MyFile`.
 To format every file in a folder, run `dotnet fantomas -r MyFolder`.

-To lint a specific file, project, or the whole solution, run `dotnet fsharplint MyFile`.
+To lint a specific file, project, or the whole solution, run `dotnet fsharplint lint MyFile`.

 You can also configure your editor to run tools on the current file.
 For example, to run Fantomas in Visual Studio, open Tools - External Tools.